nlm-irp-jianglab/EzSEA-web-lab/frontend/readme.md

 Components:
 1. logo-stack.js - generates a group of sequence logo svgs
 2. molstar.js - a react component containing the molstar viewer

+Note to future maintainers:
+Start at index.js.
+This file contains the react router.